PowerDNS/pdns/pdns/README-dnsdist.md

     * `setCacheCleaningDelay(n)`: set the interval in seconds between two runs of the cache cleaning algorithm, removing expired entries
     * `setStaleCacheEntriesTTL(n)`: allows using cache entries expired for at most `n` seconds when no backend available to answer for a query
  * DNSCrypt related:
-    * `addDNSCryptBind("127.0.0.1:8443", "provider name", "/path/to/resolver.cert", "/path/to/resolver.key", [false]):` listen to incoming DNSCrypt queries on 127.0.0.1 port 8443, with a provider name of "provider name", using a resolver certificate and associated key stored respectively in the `resolver.cert` and `resolver.key` files.
-The last optional parameter sets SO_REUSEPORT when available
+    * `addDNSCryptBind("127.0.0.1:8443", "provider name", "/path/to/resolver.cert", "/path/to/resolver.key", [false], [TCP Fast Open queue size]):` listen to incoming DNSCrypt queries on 127.0.0.1 port 8443, with a provider name of "provider name", using a resolver certificate and associated key stored respectively in the `resolver.cert` and `resolver.key` files.
+The fifth optional parameter sets SO_REUSEPORT when available.
+The last parameter sets the TCP Fast Open queue size, enabling TCP Fast Open when available and the value is larger than 0.
     * `generateDNSCryptProviderKeys("/path/to/providerPublic.key", "/path/to/providerPrivate.key"):` generate a new provider keypair
     * `generateDNSCryptCertificate("/path/to/providerPrivate.key", "/path/to/resolver.cert", "/path/to/resolver.key", serial, validFrom, validUntil):` generate a new resolver private key and related certificate, valid from the `validFrom` timestamp until the `validUntil` one, signed with the provider private key
     * `printDNSCryptProviderFingerprint("/path/to/providerPublic.key")`: display the fingerprint of the provided resolver public key